 - Make sure when developing a program, there must be a fair playing field.
 Determine and communicate all the parameters to your drivers.
 All criteria should be developed before instituting the program.
 We read once that behaviors should be measured (and rewarded) individually, and results should be measured as a group.

 - You might consider rewards for spouses.
 All too often, what a driver does or doesn’t do is defined by his/her family and spouse.
 How about some restaurant gift cards, movie tickets, or even weekend getaways?

 - Many companies have made incentives a competitive experience.
-You can build leader boards for those drivers that finish lessons soonest, for example.
+You can build leader boards for those drivers that finish online truck driver training soonest, for example.